 This site will download your page and search for any structured data on it.
-Once it finds things, it will create a report of everything it finds on the right side of the screen.
-On the left will be the page’s HTML as Google saw it.
+Once it finds things, it will create a report of everything it finds and categorizes them by the data type (Local Business, Merchant Listings, Reviews, etc).

-The best part of this tool is that you can navigate through the report on the right and drill down into each structured data object and see exactly what data has been set.
-You can also click on an item and see where in the page’s HTML it was coded at which is invaluable to finding out what code is responsible.
+The best part of this tool is that you can navigate through the report and drill down into each structured data object and see exactly what data has been set.
+You can also click on an item and see where in the page’s HTML it was coded which is invaluable for finding out what code is responsible.
 You might need to know HTML to understand it but any Shopify developer or even a general web developer should be able to interpret the HTML code.

 Above is an example of the report for a homepage.
-As you can see there are two objects: Website and Organization.
+As you can see there are three objects: Local Business (Organization), Logos (Organization), and Sitelinks Searchbox (Website).
 When you navigate into each one the data should appear and you can quickly confirm everything is correct.

 Notice how there are two Organizations.
 I’ll get into that later but having multiple copies of a set of data is okay and Google Search has some really smart behavior when it finds this.

-Here’s an example for a product.
-It has different data including the product price, description, and availability.
+Here’s an example of a product.
+Products show different data including the product price, description, and availability.

 Notice that once you drill in deeper there are multiple Offers shown.
-Each of these are your variants.
+Each of these is your product variant.

-The easy way to spot a bad or incorrect JSON-LD is to look for the Errors in red.
-In this report I removed the product variants price which is a required field.
+The easy way to spot a bad or incorrect JSON-LD is to look for the Critical Issues in red.
+In this report, I removed the product variant price which is a required field.

 An error in one set of data won’t impact the other sets of data though as each set is separate.
 This means you can have errors in your Shopify’s theme while an app like JSON-LD for SEO is providing a second set of error-free data which gets picked up for Rich Results.